Swan Island (Oregon): Post-war development

+Following the end of World War II, the Kaiser company expressed interest in maintaining operations on Swan Island.
+In December 1946, management of Swan Island and its shipyard facilities was transferred from the U.S. Maritime Commission to the War Assets Administration (WAA).
+Aviation interests advocated for the area to be converted back to an airfield for use by private aircraft, but the Port of Portland commission stated that this would not be feasible due to the necessity of destroying much of the existing industrial development.

+By February 1948, the WAA had begun sub-leasing land on Swan Island until 1952, at which point control of Swan Island would revert to the Port of Portland.
+In late 1949, port officials and the WAA finalized an agreement for the port to resume control of Swan Island before the federal government's lease expired.
+The deal gave the port the port the buildings and equipment needed to operate the shipyard and allowed the leases of businesses already at Swan Island to continue.

-Kaiser's dry dock and ship repair facilities were acquired by the Port of Portland in 1948.
-There had been some dispute about whether Swan Island should continue to be used as an industrial area or re-appropriated for aviation purposes.
-Oregon voters approved an $84 million bond to expand the shipyard in the late 1970s.
+Oregon voters approved an $84 million bond to expand the Port of Portland shipyard in the late 1970s.
 The Port of Portland sold the facilities to shipbuilder Cascade General in 2000 at a cost of $30.8 million.

 Industrial park

 Swan Island is currently the location of a 430 acre industrial park managed by the Port of Portland.
-There is also industrial development in the adjacent Mock's Bottom area, a natural wetland that was filled in the 1960s.
-Shipbuilder Vigor Industrial is headquartered at Swan Island, where it operates a 60 acre shipyard with three dry docks.
+The industrial development extends into the adjacent Mock's Bottom area, a natural wetland that was filled in the 1960s.
+Vigor Marine Group is headquartered at Swan Island, where it operates a 60 acre shipyard with three dry docks.
 Swan Island is also the headquarters of Daimler Trucks North America.
 FedEx and UPS have packaging and distribution centers at the site.
 As of 2008, more than 10,000 people were employed at the industrial park.